IN THE MORNING YOU ALWAYS COME BACK

 gentle drops of dawn

-on the dusky hills.
+on the dark hills.

 Your step and your breath